catalyzecomms/coding-test-be--i-gede-bayu/README.md

 * Running under latest node.

 ## CMS
-use https://ant.design/ or https://ui.shadcn.com for CMS template.
+Use https://ant.design/ or https://ui.shadcn.com for CMS template.
 Simple without login, only simple CRUD Form.

 ## API Endpoints
 The API provides the following endpoints for managing Posts.
 With the field :